okfn/messytables/doc/index.rst

 .. messytables documentation master file, created by sphinx-quickstart on Sun Aug 14 17:09:50 2011.

-messytables: all your rows are belong to us
+messytables: all your rows belong to us
 ===========================================

 Tabular data as published on the web is often not well formatted